 Install WordPress In Root Folder Or Subfolder?

-If you’ve chosen the self-hosted option, the next step is to decide where to install WordPress on your domain.
+If you’ve chosen the self-hosted option, the next step is to decide where you will install WordPress on your domain.

 Use the chart below to help you decide …